 Last quarter and loin

-Loin should have strong broad, deep, square with muscle extra time to the hock and rounded the back of the legs.
-The loin should be broad and well muscled retaining its width to the shoulders.
+The loin should have strong broad, deep, square with muscle extra time to the hock and rounded the back of the legs.
+The loin should be broad and well-muscled retaining its width to the shoulders.
 But should not be in the shape of the letter V, already in that line does not fall sharply from leg to the tail.
 The area between the last rib and sheep base of the tail should be long and wide as possible with non-fat deep muscles.
-This gives the appearance of bacon / hams in the form of a soccer ball and constitutes an valuable part of the body.
-Avoid soft area around the tail this is a sign of obesity, not muscularity.
+This gives the appearance of bacon/hams in the form of a soccer ball and constitutes a valuable part of the body.
+Avoid the soft areas around the tail this is a sign of obesity, not muscularity.
 The legs and hooves legs at TEKS should be able to carry the muscular body.

 They should be covered with white hair.

 The hind legs should be well rounded of the hock, without wool below the knee.
 Black and brown spots are desirable qualities.
 Hooves should be solid black and directly placed against the ground.
-Avoid: soft pasterns, hocks blame, blame the front legs, white hooves as they are softer, more sensitive; too brown hair.
-Length of the body length of the body should be balanced with the level back and well sprung ribs.
-Long narrow body, like pipes, should be avoided.
+Avoid soft pasterns, hocks blame, blame the front legs, white hooves as they are softer, more sensitive; too brown hair.
+Length of body length of the body should be balanced with the level back and well-sprung ribs.
+The long narrow body, like pipes, should be avoided.